frankshearar/builderCI/README.md

 ## Debugging Travis CI scripts

-At the beginning of the run, everthing written to the **Transcript** is routed to to the *TravisTranscript.txt* file.
+At the beginning of the run, everything written to the **Transcript** is routed to to the *TravisTranscript.txt* file.
 You can list the contents of the file by including the following line in your `.travis.yml` file:

 ```yml
    - cat TravisTranscript.txt